-Advocacy Update: July 2021
+Advocacy Update: September 2021

-APA’s Signature Parity Legislation Introduced
+APA’s Signature Legislation to Expand Access to MH Care Introduced

 Executive Branch Activities

 2022 Medicare Physician Fee Schedule and Quality Payment Program

 CMS recently released their annual proposed rule on the 2022 Medicare Physician Fee Schedule (PFS) and Quality Payment Program (QPP), which proposes a decrease in the annual conversion factor ($34.89 to $33.58 per RUV).
 APA will join other physician colleagues in advocating against any reduction in payment.
 The most significant proposal related to mental health in the PFS section of the rule is CMS’ proposal to pay for audio-only care for mental health services.
 If adopted, this proposal would be a continuation of coverage currently in place as part of the Public Health Emergency.
 CMS is seeking feedback with regard to issues related to documentation, range of services to be included and information on any additional guardrails.
 The proposal includes a requirement for a face-to-face visit every 6 months.